 Wikidata has a live interface (the Wikidata Query Service) that can be used to query the data and view the results.
-They also provide some example queries to test, such as an online cat store.
+They also provide some example queries to test, such as one that could be used for an online cat store.
 The following query will select all the instances of cats (?item wdt:P31 wd:Q146), as well as their labels in English.

 Wikidata is a fantastic resource to connect to your existing datasets.
 Take the cat store for example; they could connect their cat inventory to Wikidata and help customers make decisions by providing more contextual information about the cats as they are browsing.

 We can use a construct query to fetch all Wikidata’s information on cats:

 CONSTRUCT queries allow you to return RDF triples from those that already exist in the database, so these can be imported without any further processing.

 However, Wikidata can take a long time to fetch the data depending on the complexity of the query, and the amount of data it needs to search over.
 Moreover, Wikidata throttles processing power, so slow queries will often time out.
 In the trivial cat example, the CONSTRUCT query took 0.9 seconds to retrieve only 706 results.
 Queries to return larger subsets of data, in particular, those that are more complex and span several ‘layers’ (for example, cat > breed > colour > name etc.), will almost always time out.
 For someone desperate to know the deeper details of ourfeline friends, this is clearly not good enough.
 RDFox has the power to change all of this.